 Your partner team will discuss how to streamline work and increase productivity in your field, leveraging Google for Work’s specific capabilities for your company.

 Ongoing webinars and events keep your team informed of changes, updates, and helpful hints to maximize Google for Work’s applications.

 Newsletters are also distributed frequently, containing tricks for better productivity with Google systems.
 If you find that your teams need further training in a particular area, your premier partner will create a custom 30-60 minute training session to be conducted remotely or in person.
 You can issue brief quizzes before and after each training session, assessing the effectiveness of each meeting.
-Additional trainings can be designed around continued knowledge gaps, and materials can be further tailored to your specific employee base.
+Additional training can be designed around continued knowledge gaps, and materials can be further tailored to your specific employee base.
 By providing your team with the tools needed to succeed, productivity and ROI increase.

-Optimize your investment in these products by using a Google for Work Partner.
+Optimize your investment in these products by using a Google for Work Premier Partner.
 With support from start to finish, these experts provide amazing insight, support, strategy, and knowledge throughout the entire process.

 Going directly with Google can be a good solution for some small businesses who feel confidant doing a technical deployment.
-But for most mid to large sized companies, product experts are required to guarantee a smooth transition.
+But for most mid to large-sized companies, product experts are required to guarantee a smooth transition.

 When I talk to customers, we get past the security conversation pretty quickly.